alessimichele/LSA/README.md

 The following pipeline is followed to perform the analysis:
 1. Import the data
 2. Use a CountVectorizer to build the bag of words matrix of the training data
-3. Build the trainlaoder using the embdedded training data
+3. Build the trainlaoder using the embedded training data
-4. Train a AutoEncoder model using the trainloader
+4. Train an AutoEncoder model using the trainloader
 5. Build the latent space using the training data
 6. For each document in the test set:
     - compute its latent representation
     - compute the cosine similarity between the latent representation and the training documents
-    - retrieve the top k documents with highest similarity and the k nearest neighbors
+    - retrieve the top k documents with the highest similarity and the k nearest neighbors
     - compare the labels of the retrieved documents with the label of the test document
     - compute the precision for both methods
 7. Average the precision over all the test documents

- A semplified step-by-step version of the procedure is shown in the following figures:
+ A simplified step-by-step version of the procedure is shown in the following figures:
 ![First](./images/step1.png)
 ![Second](./images/step2.png)